VladULazarev/task_manager/README.md

 The application was tested on Open Server(local server) and works as a website.

+Create your own DB and import /taskmanager.sql

-Do not forget to change the connection settings in core \ DbConnection.php
+Do not forget to change the connection settings in /core/DbConnection.php

 The 'users' table is empty.

 The 'tasks' table contains 24 rows

-'template.sql' - dump the database at the root of the directory

 See some screenshots in /screenshots